Unifying Sequential Quadratic Programming and Linear-Parameter-Varying Algorithms for Real-Time Model Predictive Control: Nonlinear MPC

-In the cost of \eqref{eqn:QP_of_SQP}, $\mathpzc{M}_i$ is the chosen approximation of the Hessian of the Lagrangian and $m_i$ is the Jacobian of the original cost at step $i$.
+In the cost of \eqref{eqn:QP_of_SQP}, $\mathpzc{M}_i$ is the chosen approximation of the Hessian of the Lagrangian and $m_i$ is the Jacobian of the original cost at step $i$, which for a quadratic cost evaluates to $m_i = {M}_i[x_i^\top\; u_i^\top]^\top$.
 The derivation of $\mathpzc{M}_i$ is included in Appendix~\ref{app:hessian}.
 The state and input matrices for the linearized dynamics and constraints are the Jacobians of \eqref{eqn:state_progagation} and \eqref{eqn:nlp_constraints} \eqref{eqn:nlp_terminal_constraints}, respectively, evaluated at $\hat{x}, \hat{u}$, i.e.,

 and the residual terms are

 Using \eqref{eqn:QP_of_SQP}, the standard SQP algorithm is summarized in Alg.~\ref{alg:SQP-MPC}.
 In particular, if the solution of the quadratic subproblem yields a vanishing step \mbox{$\Delta X = 0$}, \mbox{$\Delta U =0$}, then, according to Lemma~\ref{lem:sqp-conv}, the current iterate satisfies the KKT conditions of the original nonlinear program.